Being bad in math means I’m stupid? (solved)

 It is called Chris Langan it has a high IQ of more than 200 which is higher than any inventor or scientist, including Einstein, Galileo, Darwin, and so on.
 You could watch this video to know more information about this guy.

-we’re could not deny that IQ has is an interesting factor of success.
+we’re could not deny that IQ is an interesting factor in success.
 But it remains unuseful without having these 4 characteristics:

 - curiosity or interest

 Curiosity or interest: is the fuel that drives a person or researcher.
 Discoveries are made by people who were interested in their domain.
 Curiosity is what makes people ask for the right answers.

 Unique perspective: It is a different way to look at things.
 People who have unique perspectives, look at and treat problems from different angles.
 As result, create different outcomes.

 Hard work: this is an essential part of success.
 Edison did not light a bulb with one trial it took them 1000 attempts to make one successful lighting bulb.
 So we can expect how much hard work was deployed.